Coloniatherium: Description

 Coloniatherium is known from a few jaw fragments, a number of isolated teeth, and some petrosals (ear bones).
 It was a large mesungulatid.
 The animal had an unknown number of incisors (probably two or three in the lower jaw), one canine, three premolars, and three molars per jaw quadrant.
 It is larger than Mesungulatum, has broader molars, and the back molars are more reduced; the two also differ in numerous details of tooth morphology.
 The first molar has three roots, a trait shared only with Leonardus from the approximately contemporaneous Los Alamitos Formation of Argentina among dryolestoids.

 The petrosal of Coloniatherium appears to be similar in terms of phylogenetic position to Vincelestes, an Early Cretaceous Argentinean mammal, but also share some apparently derived traits with therians (i.e., marsupials, placentals, and relatives).
 Based on comparisons with Vincelestes, the length of the skull of Coloniatherium would be estimated to be 87.5 mm (3.4 in); comparisons with therians suggest a larger skull length, but the former estimate is more in line with the size of the jaws.
+It is estimated to weigh ~3.69 kg.